-Well, Art in Paradise is slowly gaining repute as a popular family attraction with its stunning dispays and Instagram worthy photo opportunities.
+Well, Art in Paradise is slowly gaining repute as a popular family attraction with its stunning displays and Instagram-worthy photo opportunities.

-With three branches spread across Thailand, this interactive imagery museum is drawing crowds in not just Bangkok but also Pattaya and Chiang Mai.
+With three branches spread across Thailand, this interactive imagery museum draws crowds in Bangkok, Pattaya, and Chiang Mai.

 Hence, adding the Art in Paradise 3D museum to your Bangkok itinerary is an absolute must.
 Let your imagination run wild in this fantasy land.